What Is a SWOT Analysis?

 Imagine you’re running a marketing agency that does SEO, social media, and content marketing.

 You’re thinking about investing a lot of time and resources into your website’s blog.
-You know great, search engine-optimized blog content could earn you more inbound leads over time.
+You know that great, search engine-optimized blog content could earn you more inbound leads over time.

 But you’re not sure whether it’s the right move.